 The fall in the costs of renewable energy will also continue to leverage market forces in a way that shifts investment dollars into clean energy, effectively stranding fossil fuel assets.

 Growth of renewables

 Rich and poor nations alike agree that renewables are a cost-competitive source of energy.
-They are not only good for the climate, they are good for the economy and they provide good jobs.
-The combination of new policies, new regulations, new investments, new technologies and new partnerships will grow renewable energy at an ever accelerating rate.
+They are not only good for the climate, but they are also good for the economy and they provide good jobs.
+The combination of new policies, new regulations, new investments, new technologies, and new partnerships will grow renewable energy at an ever-accelerating rate.

 The IEA says that between 2015 and 2040, global investments in renewable energy will total $7 trillion, representing 60 percent of all power plant investment.
 In 2013, renewables contributed only 12 percent of global energy to power generation; however, by 2040 they will supply at least 24 percent.

 Contrary to the facetious rhetoric from big oil, renewable energy is powering the growth of the developing world.
 This includes places like Brazil, China, India, Afghanistan, Albania, the Caribbean, and Costa Rica.
 The IEA says that the developing world alone will spend $2.7 trillion on renewable-based power plants between 2015 and 2040.